-LANDSCAPE ARCHITECT - "Landscape Architect" shall mean a person who holds a license to practice landscape architecture in the State of California (California Business and Professions Code Section 5615).
+LANDSCAPE ARCHITECT - "Landscape Architect" shall mean a Person who holds a license to practice landscape architecture in the State of California (California Business and Professions Code Section 5615).

 LANDSCAPE AREA -- "Landscape Area" shall mean all the planting areas, Turf areas, and Water Features in a Landscape Design Plan subject to the Maximum Applied Water Allowance and the Estimated Applied Water Use calculations.
-The Landscape Area does not include footprints of buildings or structures, sidewalks, driveways, parking lots, decks, patios, gravel or stone walks, other pervious or non-pervious hardscapes, and other non-irrigated areas designated for non-development (e.g. Open Spaces and existing Native Vegetation).
+The Landscape Area does not include footprints of buildings or structures, sidewalks, driveways, parking lots, decks, patios, gravel or stone walks, other Pervious or non-Pervious hardscapes, and other non-irrigated areas designated for non-development (e.g. Open Spaces and existing Native Vegetation).

-LANDSCAPE CONTRACTOR - "Landscape Contractor" shall mean a person licensed by the State of California to construct, maintain, repair, install, or subcontract the development of landscape systems.
+LANDSCAPE CONTRACTOR - "Landscape Contractor" shall mean a Person licensed by the State of California to construct, maintain, repair, install, or subcontract the development of landscape systems.

-LANDSCAPE DESIGN PLAN - "Landscape Design Plan" shall mean a plan (and drawings) that (1) delineates and labels each Hydrozone; (2) identifies each Hydrozone as low, moderate, high water, or mixed water use; (3) identifies any Recreational Areas; (4) identifies areas permanently and solely dedicated to edible plants; (5) identifies areas irrigated with Recycled Water; (6) identifies type of Mulch and application depth; (7) identifies soil amendments, type, and quantity; (8) identifies type and surface area of any Water Features; (9) identifies hardscapes (Pervious and non-pervious); (10) identifies applicable storm water Best Management Practices; (11) identifies any applicable rain harvesting or catchment technologies; and (12) identifies any applicable Graywater discharge piping, system components and area(s) of distribution.
-A

-Landscape Design Plan must be signed by a licensed Landscape Architect, Certified Irrigation Designer, licensed Landscape Contractor, or any other person authorized to design an Irrigation System (see Sections 5500.1, 5615, 5641, 5641.1, 5641.2, 5641.3, 5431.4, 5441.5, 5641.6, 6701, 7027.5 of the Business and Professions Code, Section 832.27 of Title 16 of the California Code of Regulations, and Section 6721 of the Food and Agricultural Code).
+LANDSCAPE DESIGN PLAN - "Landscape Design Plan" shall mean a plan (and drawings) that: (1) delineates and labels each Hydrozone; (2) identifies each Hydrozone as low, moderate, high water, or mixed water use; (3) identifies any Recreational Areas; (4) identifies areas permanently and solely dedicated to edible plants; (5) identifies areas irrigated with Recycled Water; (6) identifies type of Mulch and application depth; (7) identifies soil amendments, type, and quantity; (8) identifies type and surface area of any Water Features; (9) identifies hardscapes (Pervious and non-Pervious); (10) identifies applicable storm water Best Management Practices; (11) identifies any applicable rain harvesting or catchment technologies; and (12) identifies any applicable Graywater discharge piping, system components and area(s) of distribution.
+A Landscape Design Plan must be signed by a licensed Landscape Architect, Certified Irrigation Designer, licensed Landscape Contractor, or any other Person authorized to design an Irrigation System (see Permitted Practices in California prepared by the Landscape Architects Technical Committee (LATC), the licensing and regulatory agency for the practice of landscape architecture in California).
 "Landscape Design Plan" shall also be known as a "Planting Plan."